chapmanb/cloudbiolinux/README.md

         vagrant init biolinux_version
         vagrant up

+(note with vagrant you need disk space - at least 3x the image size).

-You now have a running virtual machine with CloudBioLinux, and can connect to it with:
+Once you have a running virtual machine with CloudBioLinux, and can connect to it with:

         vagrant ssh

+no passwords needed.
+Through vagrant, additional facilities are available, such as a shared network drive.

 # Building an image from scratch using CloudBioLinux